KILTprotocol/docs/docs/concepts/09_glossary.md

 ### Attestation

-The act of providing evidence or confirming the validity of a claim, typically performed by a trusted attester.
+The act of providing evidence or confirming the validity of the data within the claim, typically performed by a trusted attester.

 ### Attester

-A person, organization or entity that verifies and validates the identity or credentials of an individual in a digital or physical setting.
+An entity makes sure that certain statements are accurate.
+This entity examines claims made by other entities and only approves those that are true, issuing a certification.
+However, there may be dishonest attesters who approve false statements as well.
 Attesters play a critical role in building trust and establishing the authenticity of information and data shared between parties.

 ### Claimer